marwac-9/LTU-labs/README.md

 Each project builds to its own bin folder copying over the required resources so the working directory has to be set accordingly for each project to run debug.

 # Key-bindings for OpenGL projects
-- 1-5 - Changing scenes.(number of scenes may vary for each project)
+- 1-5 - Changing scenes(number of scenes may vary for each project)
 - WASD - Camera movement.
 - Backspace - Enable physics for lights(deferred project only)
 - LShift - Descend